 Just screw a twig on the wall and call it a day!
 IT’S FREE!
 And talk about rustic charm!
 Doesn’t get more cabin-y cozy than a real piece-o-wood on the wall, right?

 Seriously guys, it’s a FREE tp holder!
-Now you can save your booty to spend on something that’s sole purpose isn’t to help you wipe your booty.
+Now you can save your money up to spend on something that’s sole purpose isn’t to help you wipe your booty.
 Gotta love that!

 You definitely will want to pre-drill your stick/twig so that it doesn’t break when you’re affixing it to the wall.